Or "The steps for reaching Pact Nirvana"

 Automate the contract and verification results exchange

-Ensure your provider is backwards compatible with production consumers
+Use tags to ensure your provider is compatible with your production consumer

 Prevent missing verifications

 Contracts are not a replacement for good communication between or within teams.
 In fact, contracts require collaboration and communication.
 One could make the argument that this is one of the main reasons to leverage Pact and enforce communication pathways in large internal and external development organizations.